-You begin with a choice of water, juice or champagne.
+You begin with a choice of water, juice, or champagne.
 My recommendation is to choose the juice.
-It’s homemade and the flavor will definitely impress you.
-It’s just simple apple juice and herbs, but it has a flavor like I’ve never tasted before.
+It’s homemade, and the flavour will impress you.
+It’s just simple apple juice and herbs, but it has a flavour like I’ve never tasted before.
 Of course, there is nothing wrong with starting with champagne, but I didn’t want to try a French product, in a restaurant famed for the exquisite Nordic cuisine.
 I wanted to keep it Noma pure.

 Our full menu at Noma:

 After our meal, we kindly asked if it was possible to have a tour of the kitchen and one of the chefs was more than happy to assist us.
 I was impressed by the openness they have toward the guests, and the willingness to share their knowledge.

 He showed us the kitchens, the smokehouse behind the restaurant, and even the area where the entire staff hangs out.
 This is where we saw the main man himself, René Redzepi.
 I admit I got soft in the legs, in the presence of such culinary genius, but he was as casual as can be.
 It’s funny how we imagine famous people have much more prominent personalities, only to discover most are people just like you and me.